Zixiao-Wu/Text-Mining/README.md

 # **DAT 562 Text Mining Spring 2023**

+This repository contains report and Python code of final project of Text Mining course.

 ## **Course Description:**

 This course introduces the methods of mining, organizing, summarizing, and analyzing text data with the objective of supporting decision-making.